Volkswagen ID.4 SUV - Engines, drive & performance

 Volkswagen ID.4 electric motors

 With a rear-mounted 201bhp electric motor, the 1st Edition ID.4 can get from 0-62mph in a respectable 8.5 seconds.
 We've become used to electric models like the Tesla Model 3 offering instant acceleration but the ID.4 feels like it has been tuned to apply power smoothly instead, so it may not feel as fast as you expect.
 Meanwhile, its top speed is limited to 99mph, making it a relaxed cruiser at the 70mph motorway limit.
-Basic entry-level models will get just under 150bhp or 168bhp, while a more powerful version with dual motors and four-wheel drive is expected to arrive in 2021.
+A more powerful version with dual motors and four-wheel drive is expected to arrive in 2021.

 The ID.4 also has some tricks up its sleeve when it comes to energy recuperation.
 For instance, when the driver approaches a slower vehicle, the car can automatically use the slowing effect of regenerative braking to match the car in front.
 There's also a 'B' mode along with the usual 'D' for the gear selector, which increases the braking effect in normal driving.